 Inevitably, the good financial habits of children are likely to be built on the foundation of the practice of their parents.
 But sometimes, those habits aren’t always recognised.

-One of our financial planners had a conversation with clients a few years ago wherein their mother expressed a desire to give her three children a significant sum so that they could each buy their own homes.
-The planner asked her what was important about making this gift to her.
-She thought for a moment, and then told me that she didn’t want her children to struggle in the way that she and her husband had done over the years.
+One of our financial planners had a conversation with a client a few years ago wherein their mother expressed a desire to give her three children a significant sum so that they could each buy their own homes.
+The planner asked her what was important to her about making this gift.
+She thought for a moment and then replied that she didn’t want her children to struggle in the way that she and her husband had done over the years.

-The planner reminded her of a previous conversation when we had explored her values in depth.
-At that time, she told me of her pride in achieving her financial success as a result of having to struggle and make good decisions in the tough times.
+The planner reminded her of a previous conversation when they had explored her values in depth.
+At that time, she expressed her pride in achieving her financial success as a result of having to struggle and make good decisions in tough times.
 This, she had said, had been the making of her.

 George Kinder refers to these issues extensively in his book, ‘The Seven Stages of Money Maturity’, which you can read more about in this separate article.
 He describes the first two stages, Innocence and Pain, and explains how it is necessary as part of life’s journey to feel the pain before one can move onto the next stage, acquiring Knowledge.
 If the pain isn’t there, neither is the incentive to do the work necessary for personal growth.